CrowdStrike Falcon vs ThreatLocker Protect comparison

 Find out what your peers are saying about CrowdStrike Falcon vs. ThreatLocker Protect and other solutions.
 Updated: May 2024.

-CrowdStrike Falcon is ranked 1st in Ransomware Protection with 105 reviews while ThreatLocker Protect is ranked 6th in Ransomware Protection with 13 reviews.
+CrowdStrike Falcon is ranked 3rd in Endpoint Protection Platform (EPP) with 107 reviews while ThreatLocker Protect is ranked 26th in Endpoint Protection Platform (EPP) with 13 reviews.
 CrowdStrike Falcon is rated 8.8, while ThreatLocker Protect is rated 9.2.
 The top reviewer of CrowdStrike Falcon writes "Easy to set up with good behavior-based analysis but needs a single-click recovery option".
 On the other hand, the top reviewer of ThreatLocker Protect writes "Integration is simple, deployment is straightforward, and extensive well-written documentation is available online".
 CrowdStrike Falcon is most compared with Microsoft Defender XDR, Darktrace, Microsoft Defender for Endpoint, Trend Micro Deep Security and VMware Carbon Black Endpoint, whereas ThreatLocker Protect is most compared with SentinelOne Singularity Complete, Microsoft Defender for Endpoint, Huntress, GravityZone Business Security and Fortinet FortiClient.
 See our CrowdStrike Falcon vs. ThreatLocker Protect report.

-See our list of best Ransomware Protection vendors and best Endpoint Protection Platform (EPP) vendors.
+See our list of best Endpoint Protection Platform (EPP) vendors and best Ransomware Protection vendors.